ACID for Agents: Why Database Consistency Is the Bottleneck for Production AI

 Durability remains what it always was — the guarantee that committed data survives failures.
 But for agent workloads, durability extends to derived state.
 If an agent computes a velocity counter and the system crashes, the counter must recover to its exact pre-crash value, not recompute from scratch with potential gaps.

 First, that the problem is architectural, not feature-level.
-Adding vector search to a relational database (which every major database vendor has done) doesn't solve the agent data problem.
-The problem is that agents need to query across data types — vector, relational, key-value, graph, time-series — from a single consistent snapshot.
+Adding vector search to a relational database (which every major database vendor has done) doesn’t solve the agent data problem on its own.
+The problem is that agents need to query across data types — vector, relational, key-value, graph, time-series — within a single consistent snapshot.
 As long as those data types live in separate systems with separate consistency boundaries, agents read inconsistent state.
+The architectural argument — converged, ACID-compliant data access across all retrieval patterns — is the right frame.

 Second, that access control must be enforced at the data layer, not the application layer.
 Traditional applications enforce permissions in code — the app checks what the user can see before querying the database.
 Agents bypass this model because they generate queries dynamically.
-An agent tasked with "find the best candidate for this role" might query salary data, performance reviews, and demographic information unless the database itself enforces row-level and column-level access controls.
+An agent tasked with “find the best candidate for this role” might query salary data, performance reviews, and demographic information unless the data layer itself enforces row-level and column-level access controls.
+Access control for agents must be declarative at the data layer, not imperative in application code.

 Third, that purpose-built vector databases are a stepping stone, not a destination.
 Agents don’t just need vector search.
 They need vector search AND relational queries AND aggregations AND graph traversal — from the same transactional state.
 Purpose-built vector databases like Pinecone, Qdrant, and Weaviate solve the vector search problem well, but they create a new sync pipeline when agents need to combine vector results with relational data.

-This is the Context Lake architecture.
 Instead of migrating source databases into a single converged engine, a Context Lake:

 If you’re building production agent systems or automated decision workflows today, the questions to ask are: